-Where a property is particularly suitable to meet a specific mobility need or could be easily adapted to do so, the decision may be taken to allocate the property through a management allocation (according to the process described in section 13).
-Home seekers will be selected on the basis of their mobility needs assessment - irrespective of whether they are a transfer or new home seeker.
+Where a property is particularly suitable to meet a specific mobility need or could be easily adapted to do so, the decision may be taken to allocate the property through a management allocation (according to the process described in section 11).
+Home seekers will be selected on the basis of their mobility needs assessment.
 Management allocations will be restricted to situations where a home seeker has very specific needs which are unlikely to be met through the choice based system.

-6.7 Where a home seeker is unsure as to whether a property would meet their housing need or whether it might be suitable for adaptations they should contact the landlord of the property to inform their decision to bid before the bidding cycle ends.
+5.6 Where a home seeker is unsure as to whether a property would meet their housing need or whether it might be suitable for adaptations they should contact the landlord of the property to inform their decision to bid before the bidding cycle ends.

-7. Household Eligibility
+6. Household Eligibility

-- 7.1 Once accepted onto the housing register, every home seeker will be notified by email or letter of their housing need band and their home seeker reference number/login.
-This will allow home seekers to log into the website where they will be able to view and bid on the properties they are eligible for. - 7.2 Individual landlords have some discretion to set their own eligibility criteria subject to the framework set out in Appendix One.
+6.1 Individual landlords have some discretion to set their own eligibility criteria.
 These will be set out clearly within the advert.
 By logging in to the Choice Based Lettings system applicants will see the current adverts they are eligible for.
 If a home seeker thinks that they are unable to bid for properties they believe they should be eligible for, they should contact the Housing Choice Team within the relevant bidding cycle.
 Where an applicant is bidding for a property that would result in under occupying in terms of benefit regulations they may be overlooked on affordability criteria.